-'''

-recomplogger.replace_logger_handlers(logger, handlers)

-'''

-Replaces the handlers of a given logger.
+recomplogger.replace_logger_handlers (logger, handlers='plain_logger') Replaces the handlers of a given logger.

-- logger (logging.Logger or str) Object or name of logger to replace handlers. - handlers (logging.Logger or str) Object or name of logger from which to get handlers.
+- logger (logging.Logger or str) Object or name of logger to replace handlers. - handlers (list[logging.StreamHandler] or logging.Logger or str) List of handlers or object or name of logger from which to get handlers.